The Overlanders (film)

-The Overlanders is a 1946 British-Australian film about drovers driving a large herd of cattle 1,600 miles (2,575 km) overland from Wyndham, Western Australia through the Northern Territory outback of Australia to pastures north of Brisbane, Queensland, during World War II.
+The Overlanders is a 1946 British-Australian Western film about drovers driving a large herd of cattle 1,600 miles (2,575 km) overland from Wyndham, Western Australia through the Northern Territory outback of Australia to pastures north of Brisbane, Queensland, during World War II.

 The film was the first of several produced in Australia by Ealing Studios and featured among the cast Chips Rafferty.
-It was an early example of the genre later dubbed the Australian Western.
+It was an early example of the subgenre of Western films later dubbed the Australian Western.

 Plot

 In 1942, the Japanese army is thrusting southwards and Australia fears invasion.
 Bill Parsons becomes concerned, and leaves his homestead in northern Australia along with his wife and two daughters, Mary and Helen.
 They join up with a cattle drive heading south led by Dan McAlpine.
 Others on the drive include the shonky Corky; British former sailor, Sinbad; Aboriginal stockmen, Nipper and Jackie.

 The cattle drive is extremely difficult, encountering crocodiles, blazing heat and other dangers.
 Mary and Sinbad start a romance.
 Dan speaks out against Corky's plans to develop the Northern Territory.